The Friends of Meath Gardens, saving our green spaces one tree at a time

 ‘With passion, open dialogue, and a lot of hard work we have managed to turn a negative situation into a positive project’ says Milewska.

-Following consultation with residents living around the park, and dialogue with the council, a Landscape Strategy was developed with different zones for the Gardens including woodland areas, wildflower meadows, open recreational areas, historical features and significant trees.
+Following consultation with residents living around the park and the council, a landscape strategy was developed.
+The garden has been divided into different zones, including woodland areas, wildflower meadows, open recreational areas, historical features and the demarcation of trees.

 One of these is an Ancient Black Poplar, one of Britain’s most endangered native trees.
 The Woodland Trust estimates that only 8,000 now exist in the UK, with only 400 being female.
 Meath Gardens has only one left that may be over 200 years old, following the death of another in February of this year.